wehlutyk/thesis/content/3-gistr-4-results.md

 $$

+where $S_C$ is the cosine similarity function (one minus cosine distance) and $\bm{w}$ is a 300-dimensional vector representation of $w$ encoding the word's semantics, ^[Vector representations (also known as "word embeddings") encode words as vectors in a high-dimensional vector space.
+The high-dimensionality allows the vectors to bear part of the semantic information of the words as they appeared in a training corpus.
-where $S_C$ is the cosine similarity function (one minus cosine distance) and $\bm{w}$ is a 300-dimensional vector representation of $w$ encoding the word's semantics, ^[The standard spaCy English language model includes "vectors for one million vocabulary entries, using the 300-dimensional vectors trained on the Common Crawl corpus using the GloVe algorithm" (\url{https://alpha.spacy.io/docs/usage/word-vectors-similarities}).
+Large pre-trained vocabulary sets are available in many NLP libraries, and the standard spaCy English language model includes "vectors for one million vocabulary entries, using the 300-dimensional vectors trained on the Common Crawl corpus using the GloVe algorithm" (\url{https://alpha.spacy.io/docs/usage/word-vectors-similarities}).
-The GloVe algorithm was developed by @pennington_glove:_2014.
+The GloVe algorithm was introduced by @pennington_glove:_2014, and is one of several possible methods to train such word vectors (another well-known family of methods being word2vec).
 ]
 such that the $S_C(\bm{w}, \bm{w}')$ provides a measure of semantic similarity between $w$ and $w'$.
 Finally, $\delta_{i,j}$ is Kronecker's delta which equals 1 if and only if $i = j$, and 0 otherwise.
-This function thus provides a "best effort" similarity measure which depends on whether we have detailed information about the words being compared or not.
+This function thus provides a "best effort" similarity measure which depends on whether we have semantic information about the words being compared or not.

 Adding an affine transformation to similarity lets us adjust its importance with respect to gap scores, for which we only differentiate opening and extension scores.
 This definition thus uses an initial 4 scalar parameters (two gap scores, two affine parameters) that define the way each operation is scored against the others.